 4. Be prepared to get wet.
 No matter where you are in Greece, you'll never be further than 140 km from the coast.
 The country boasts 9,000 miles of coastline and 6,000 islands, such as Mykonos, Crete, and Zakynthos.

 5. Soak up some sun!
 Greece offers up to 250 days a year of sunshine.

 6. The beautiful deep blue hue that adorns most Greek doors and windows isn't just for aesthetics.
 This particular shade of blue was once believed to have the power to ward off evil.

 7. Don't be surprised if you see people digging up dead bodies.
 This is a common practice.
 Underground burials usually only last for five years, after which the bodies are dug up, bathed in wine and the bones are kept in an ossuary.

 8. Don't wave to people in Greece.
-An open-palmed wave is considered an insult and even has a name: “moutza”.
+An open-palmed wave is seen as an insult and even has a name: “moutza”.
 If you see people waving their fists around in the air, don't worry, they're not angry.
 It's a Greek style of waving.

-9. Spartan warriors kept their vigor with a potion made of salt, vinegar and blood.
+9. Spartan warriors of ancient Greece kept their vigor with a potion of salt, vinegar and blood.
 Wanna try?

 11. Greece's Santorini island has been labeled the world's most beautiful island destination by pretty much everyone.